Use ops0 cost estimation, policies, Kubernetes cost analysis, and discovery to control cloud spending before and after deployments.

 For resources you want to keep, import them into an IaC project.
 For orphaned resources, use ops0 to generate destroy Terraform that safely removes them.

-For teams running Kubernetes clusters, ops0 provides per-namespace cost analysis via the Hive Agent:
+For teams running Kubernetes clusters, ops0 provides per-namespace cost analysis via the ops0 agent:

-Go to Kubernetes → Add Cluster and deploy the Hive Agent.
+Go to Kubernetes → Add Cluster and deploy the ops0 agent.

 Navigate to Kubernetes → [your cluster] → Cost Analysis.